Rwandan Coffee: A Medium-Bodied, Smooth, and Citrusy Delight

-Rwandan coffee beans have been noted as sweet, full-bodied, fruity, and acidic.
-But there’s so much more to the story of this country’s coffee history and industry than just its delicious flavors and aromas.
-This small East African country's coffee farms should not be overlooked by coffee roasters and coffee lovers.
+The History of Coffee in Rwanda is interesting.
 Known as the Land of a Thousand Hills, its production of high-quality, high-altitude coffee farming goes side-by-side with its fight against poverty.
 Rwanda is a small coffee producing country; Rwanda Coffee Production in 2016, harvested just 220,000 60 kilo-bags compared to 7.1 million in Ethiopia and 4.9 million in Uganda.
-However, coffee in Rwanda and Rwanda coffee production is positioning itself as a world-class specialty single-origin coffee and the delicious flavors of its coffee back this up.
+However, coffee production in Rwanda is positioning itself as a world-class specialty single-origin coffee with delicious flavors.

 Coffee is more of a culture in African countries than we’re used to in the west, with rituals and socializing being a key component of any get-together.
 The industry attaches values to its crops – Hope (“Ikizere”), Vision (“Ikerokoza”), Ishema (“Proud”) – that guide how people work together.